Untitled

 Project Aims

-The study aims to understand: how the use of internet-based services are advertised and supported in GP surgeries, and the benefits and challenges of different approaches used to support internet-based services for patients and staff
+The study aims to investigate: how the use of internet-based services are advertised and supported in GP surgeries, and to explore the benefits and challenges of different approaches used to support internet-based services for patients and staff